Symposium (band): History

 They released a mini album, One Day at a Time, in October 1997, stating in NME that they "just wanted to get them [the songs] out there".
 The release alluded to the fact that their actual (full-length) debut album would be released at a later date.
-This was illustrated by the fact that one of the four singles they had released up until this point, "The Answer To Why I Hate You", was absent from the mini-album, but did appear on their first album On The Outside.
+This was illustrated by the fact that one of the four singles they had released up until this point, "The Answer To Why I Hate You", was absent from the mini-album, but did appear on their first album On the Outside.
 Having signed a recording contract with Infectious Records.
 "Farewell to Twilight" achieved a UK Singles Chart peak of No. 25, a position that they would never surpass.

 "Fairweather Friend" was the band's best known song, having support from a music video, and this led to a Top of the Pops performance.
-In 1997 the band supported a number of popular American bands, including Red Hot Chili Peppers at Wembley Arena, The Foo Fighters, Deftones and No Doubt at Brixton Academy, where Cummins' stage antics caused him to dislocate his leg.
+In 1997 the band supported a number of popular American bands, including Red Hot Chili Peppers at Wembley Arena, The Foo Fighters, Deftones and No Doubt at Brixton Academy, where Cummins dislocated his leg.
 The following year the band toured the United States on the Warped Tour with Bad Religion, NOFX and Rancid.

-Their debut album On The Outside was released in May 1998.
+Their debut album On the Outside was released in May 1998.
 By the end of 1999 the band had left Infectious Records.

-After supporting Metallica at the Milton Keynes Bowl in 1999, Symposium released the "Killing Position" EP.
+After supporting Metallica at the Milton Keynes Bowl in 1999, Symposium released the standalone single "Killing Position", which saw a change of musical direction into post-hardcore but only charted at No. 176 and would become their final canonical release.
 By early 2000 the band had developed musical differences and broke up.

-McGonagle and Birch formed the post-hardcore band Hell Is for Heroes, whilst Cummins eventually resurfaced in 2004 with Paper Cuts.
-The band's primary songwriter Wojtek Godzisz went solo and signed to Tigertrap Records in 2006.
+McGonagle and Birch formed the post-hardcore band Hell Is for Heroes.

+Wojtek Godzisz went solo and signed to Tigertrap Records in 2006.
 His eponymous debut album was released in 2009.